 Want to have a few Christmas-with-a-twist treats?
 These have those seasonal flavours.
 Try them – they’re lovely as well as being super-easy to make.
 Thankyou to Parry Marsh, whose recipe this is.
 This makes around 22 pieces.

-1 ½ cups (or 190 g) of mixed nuts – chestnuts, pecans & Brazil nuts go well in this 1 tbsp goji berries (*optional) Grated rind of half a lemon and half an orange 1 scant tsp of mixed spice* 1 tbs raw agave syrup (runny honey will do too) ⅔ cup (or 95 g) mixed vine fruit or raisins 4–6 fresh (or Medjool) pitted dates
+1 ½ cups (or 190 g) of mixed nuts – chestnuts, pecans & Brazil nuts go well in this 1 tbsp goji berries (*optional) Grated rind of half a lemon and half an orange, organic if possible 1 scant tsp of mixed spice* 1 tbs runny honey (or if you are not on the special SC Diet, raw agave syrup will also work) ⅔ cup (or 95 g) mixed vine fruit or raisins, organic if possible 4–6 fresh (or Mejool) dates, stones removed

 In a food processor, process the nuts, goji berries, grated rind, and spice, until the nuts are all broken down into small pieces.

-Add the agave syrup and vine fruit/raisins, and process again until the fruit is mostly broken down.
+Add honey/syrup, vine fruit/raisins, and process again until the fruit is mostly broken down.

 Then, with the food processor running, drop in the dates one at a time, and let each one get processed into the mix.
 Keep adding them until the mix starts to stick together.